 Superhydrophobicity of functional surfaces is frequently observed as an additional value for possible surface protection from ice adhesion during lower temperatures.
 The mechanism of ice nucleation is influenced by aspects connected to surface material, environmental conditions and water volume.

-The aim of this work is to show two different possibilities of microdroplet freezing modes strictly dependent on water contact angle, cooling rate and droplet volume.
-Cooling experiments were managed by decreasing of the substrate temperature using Peltier element and simultaneous recording of contact angle and change of climatic conditions in time at atmospheric pressure.
+The aim of this work is to show two different possibilities of microdroplet freezing modes that are strictly dependent on water contact angle, cooling rate and droplet volume.
+Cooling experiments were managed by decreasing the substrate temperature using a Peltier element and making a simultaneous recording of contact angle and change of climatic conditions in time at atmospheric pressure.

 The formation of ice in whole volume of droplet predominated for surfaces with low contact angle (up to 120°), very slow or quick cooling (replaced by concrete values) varying for different wettability.
-Optimizing the moderate cooling rate in relation to droplet volume for highly hydrophobic surfaces caused dominant surface-to-volume freezing mode consisting of surface ice layer creation previous to nucleation in volume.
+Optimizing the moderate cooling rate in relation to droplet volume for highly hydrophobic surfaces caused dominant surface-to-volume freezing mode consisting of surface ice layer creation prior to nucleation in volume.

-Restriction of conditions for both mechanisms completes the understanding of freezing processes on potential superhydrophobic ice protectors and indicates the different behaviour of water droplets in various application such as aircraft or shipping industry.
+Restriction of conditions for both mechanisms completes the understanding of freezing processes on potential superhydrophobic ice protectors and indicates the different behaviour of water droplets in various applications such as those used in the aircraft or shipping industry.

 Pavel Doubek

-Abstract of an article that I will present at the international conference.
+Abstract of an article that I will present at an international conference.
 The paper will be also included into the conference journal.

 Current issues of involuntary medical intervention into the physical integrity of a patient

-The aim of this article is to highlight the current issues of involuntary medical treatment in a view of the fundamental right to the inviolability of the physical integrity of person.
-The core of the article is the analysis of the „public interests“ which justify or in the past justified medical intervention into the physical integrity of patient without his consent.
-In the lines below, I am going to answer many questions relating so called „hard cases“ in medicine.
-I am going to ask for example, whether the eugenic or social ideas in medicine are long time passé or they are still alive.
+The aim of this article is to highlight the current issues of involuntary medical treatment in the view of the fundamental right to the inviolability of the physical integrity of a person.
+The core of the article is the analysis of the „public interests“ which justify, or in the past justified, medical intervention into the physical integrity of patient without his consent.
+In this study, I will answer many questions relating so called „hard cases“ in medicine.
+I will ask for example, whether the eugenic or social ideas in medicine are out of date or whether they are still relevant.

-When analysing this issues, I am going to dicsuss also some related issues like the criterion of medical necessity, aspect of informed consent, coercion, paternalism in health care, etc. I am going to support my considerations and ideas with ECHR case law, international human rights law and also with standards, reports of international monitoring bodies, as well as other sources of international soft-law.
-The aim of this article is to explore, what reasons currently justifies involuntary medical interventions and whether this reasons are of a therapeutic nature or rather reflect some social need.
-At the begining, let me ask another basic question: Is the patient the only one, who makes decisions about his body and life, or even in 21th century, the state knows better?
+When analysing these issues, I am will also discuss some related issues like the criteria of medical necessity, aspect of informed consent, coercion, paternalism in health care, etc. I will support my considerations and ideas with ECHR case law, international human rights law and also with standards, reports of international monitoring bodies, as well as other sources of international soft-law.
+The aim of this article is to explore, what reasons currently justify involuntary medical interventions and whether these reasons are of a therapeutic nature or rather reflect some social need.
+To frame this perspective, let me ask another basic question: Is the patient the only one, who makes decisions about his body and life, or in the 21st century, does the state know better?

 Stanislava Kováčová